What is Plantar Fasciitis?

 Plantar Fasciitis Risk Factors and Symptoms

 People that stand on their feet all day at work, especially on hard surfaces, are more likely to develop plantar fascia issues.
 Also, people that frequently run or walk for exercise are at higher risk of plantar fasciitis.
+Trauma can bring on symptoms in some cases but in other cases no specific cause can be attributed to causing the problem.
 Some people will report severe pain to the point that they struggle to stand or walk right away in the morning.
-Some times the pain can improve quickly but other people may struggle with pain for much longer.
+It is often described as a sharp or even a stabbing pain.
+Sometimes, the pain can improve quickly but other people may struggle with pain for much longer.
+Also, the shape of someone’s arch may play a role.
+In my experience, patients with flat arches or very high arches are more likely to develop symptoms and pain in the plantar fascia area.

 Self Care for Plantar Fasciitis